-(NAME this list UNEVEN: EXIT NAME UNEVEN INPUT)
+(Guess you ought to NAME this list UNEVEN: EXIT NAME RETURN UNDER NOPR

 So NPV makes it clear that the EVEN case here is worth slightly more to you.

 Now how about the second part of this question: What uniform stream of payments would be equivalent to the uneven situation?
 It's a stream of payments slightly less than \$2800, since the NPV of the uneven situation was only slightly less than the NPV of the \$2800 stream.
 Make sense?